mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_batch_ingest_package_format.md

 ### Preliminaries

-When a new collection is created, Avalon creates a subdirectory with the collection name within the Avalon dropbox directory.
-Batch Ingest is initiated by uploading an Ingest Package to the collection subdirectory in the dropbox--all items in a single Ingest Package will be uploaded to the same Collection.
+When a new collection is created, Avalon creates a subdirectory using the collection name within the Avalon dropbox directory.
+Batch ingest is initiated by uploading an ingest package to the collection subdirectory in the dropbox--all items in a single ingest package will be uploaded to the same collection.
 To connect to the Avalon dropbox, see [Uploading Content to an Avalon Dropbox](avalon6_uploading_content_to_an_avalon_dropbox).

 ## Manifest File Format